LauferVA/EntrezMetadataTools/README.md

 In this particular analysis, we identify surjective relationships, then remove col2, retaining col1, but we write only the unique relationships between col1 and col2.

+2 tasks remain before versioning as 1.0:
+1. Add Data Integration across multiple queries run using ObtainEntrezMetadata.py3.
+This will be with IntegrateEntrezMetadata.py3.
+2. Add prioritization script to be able to deliver to Matt rank-ordered studies that are recommended.

+Once the script provides helpful prioritization of studies, version as 1.0.